jeffhandley/jeffhandley.github.io/_posts/2018-04-11-nikola-tesla-puzzle-collection.md

     * But even with this, the solution **shows the wrong answer**.
 The answer is 19, but the solution says 26 is the sum.
 However, it's clear that 19 is the true answer since the individual values add up to 19.

 4. Page 113 - Value System VIII
-    * The combination of items already exists already on this puzzle too, revealing the answer
+    * The combination of items already exists on this puzzle too, revealing the answer
     * The answer is 26, which was the supposed answer for the previous Value System puzzle

 5. Page 120 - Technical Support